Name: Baby Arizmendi

 Birth Name: Alberto Arizmendi

 Died: 1962-12-31 (Age:49)

 The Ring magazine said that Baby Arizmendi was one of the youngest ever to have become a professional boxer; he turned pro at the ripe old age of 13, although some swore he was only seven when he had his first pro fight.
 (May 1982 issue, p.
 14.)
 (The Ring also published an article on Arizmendi in its March 2009 issue.)

 The January 2, 1963 edition of the online version of the Historical Los Angeles Times reported that Baby Arizmendi, 48, had died on Monday (December 31, 1962) after a prolonged illness at the Veterans Administration Hospital in Sawtelle (which is now considered part of Westwood, a suburb in the City of Los Angeles, near the UCLA campus).
 At the age of 11, Arizmendi had taken up boxing after being advised to do so as a form of therapy following a polio attack, the article also said, and that he had about 140 amateur bouts before turning pro in 1930.
 Arizmendi had served in the U.S. Navy during World War II and later operated restaurants in the Echo Park District.

-According to two 1956 articles (July 22 and 23), Arizmendi had been hospitalized following a partial paralytic condition on his left side.
+According to two 1956 articles (July 22 and 23), Arizmendi had been hospitalised following a partial paralytic condition on his left side.
 According to his wife, Henrietta, he had been in semi-ill health and went from 216 to 164 pounds during the previous month.
 It was also reported he had been undergoing a brain examination and further diabetic blood tests.